Loading like a frame brain, flying like an aeroplane, feeling like a space break one more time tonight.

 Step 4.

-The missile can carry a single or multiple warheads, depending on the variant.
+The missile can carry single or multiple warheads, depending on the variant.

 The warhead separates from the single-stage rocket after it has traveled about more than half the distance to its target.

-This means that 50% of the missiles fire in a target would land within a circle of that diameter.
+This means that 50% of the missiles fired at a target would land within a circle of that diameter.

 The newly established U.S. Space Force detected the missile launches early and relayed urgent warnings to the base, giving the last remaining Americans just enough time to seek cover.

-For nearly three hours, the missile assault continued with explosions rocking the base until Three hours?
+For nearly three hours, the missile assault continued with explosions rocking the base until four in the morning.

-As dawn broke, base personnel cautiously emerged from their bunkers to surveying the damage.
+As dawn broke, base personnel cautiously emerged from their bunkers surveying the damage.

-However, over 100 personnel suffered traumatic brain injuries from the blasts, many of which would take time to be diagnosed and treated.
+However, over 100 personnel suffer traumatic brain injuries from the blasts, many of which would take time to be diagnosed and treated.

-Um that is why they're reluctant to do the deal with us because of what happened there, which you know what?
+So that is why they're reluctant to deal with us because of what happened there.

 So here's the deadline.